mbadolato/iTerm2-Color-Schemes/README.md

 These are the iTerm2 themes I use.
-The schemes Novel, Grass, and Red Sands are copies of the schemes of the same name included with the Mac Terminal application.
+The schemes Novel, Grass, Man Page, and Red Sands are copies of the schemes of the same name included with the Mac Terminal application.

 **Dark Pastel**